Online MBA Program Overview, Curriculum and Courses

 Visualizing data is an important step in understanding data, exploring relationships, and "making a case."
 The goal of this class is to introduce students to principles and tools of data visualizations and create visualizations using appropriate tools for two different but related purposes: (1) exploration; and (2) presentation.
 The first part is about trying to understand the data and test hypotheses that drive the data visualization effort and formulate a story; the second part is to convey that finding to others in a convincing manner.

 The overarching goal is to equip participants to contribute to and/or conduct data analytics projects effectively.
 In this course, we will explore the variety of clinical data collected during the delivery of healthcare.
 You will learn to construct analysis-ready datasets and apply computational procedures to answer clinical questions.
 This course will further introduce the fundamental concepts and principles of machine learning as it applies to medicine and healthcare.
-We will explore machine learning approaches, medical use cases, and metrics unique to healthcare, as well as best practices for designing, building and evaluating machine learning applications in healthcare.
+We will explore machine learning approaches, medical use cases, and metrics unique to healthcare, as well as best practices for designing, building, and evaluating machine learning applications in healthcare.

 This course covers financial and managerial accounting topics relevant to the healthcare industry.
 Concepts covered include the financial and operational implications of changes in healthcare reimbursement; understanding and analyzing external financial statements for taxable and tax-exempt healthcare entities; usefulness of capital and operating budgets; practical applications of managerial accounting; and decision making tools for managers within healthcare enterprises.

-Healthcare expenditures now account for more than 1/6 of Gross Domestic Product in the United States.
+Healthcare expenditures now account for more than 1/6 of the Gross Domestic Product in the United States.
 This class will explore the sources of funding for those expenditures and the rapidly changing trends therein.

 This course will explore the principles of High-Reliability Organizations (HROs) and apply them to healthcare organizations.
 We will begin with investigating the need for a paradigm shift in healthcare culture that addresses healthcare reform, value-based purchasing, healthcare regulation, and the increased complexity in healthcare that makes it nearly impossible to eradicate all healthcare errors.
 The course will then explore High-Reliability Organization Theory and the driving principles behind it.